Compulsory Basic Training CBT (Including Module 1 of the new test)

-With our facilities you can practice the "swerve test" for the module 1 bike test, on the race track or paddock repeatedly, until you feel confident.
+With our unique facilities you can practice the "swerve test" for the module 1 bike test, on the race track or paddock repeatedly, until you feel confident.

-This enables all clients to experience:
+Our CBT training course enables all clients to experience:

 Counter-steering to enable students to safely negotiate bends and corners at road legal speeds.